bpoudel7/Firmware-Threat-Modeling-Template/README.md

 # Firmware Threat Modeling Template
 This repo includes templates that can be used while performing threat modeling using Microsoft Threat Modeling Tool.
 These templates are helpful if you are looking for a more firmware or hardware centric threat modeling using Microsoft Threat Modeling Tool (https://www.microsoft.com/en-us/securityengineering/sdl/threatmodeling).

-# Entities or Elements of Threat Model
+# Entities or Elements of a Firmware Threat Model

 ## Modeling an API or Firmware Module
 MS-TMT uses concept of Process to model a piece of code that perform one specific function.
 This templates follows the same trend.
 The firmware APIs or modules are modeled as Process.